psychemedia/storytelling-notes/richmond_drummer_boy.md

 # The Richmond Drummer Boy

-I first told this tale as the "drummer boy" story in a set of Chsitmas tales performed by the Island Storytellers as part of a two parter "Twelve Days of Christmas" themed event, imagining folk going out on a family Boxing Day walk, and passing a weather beaten interpretation board somewhere along the route.
+I first told this tale as the "drummer boy" story in a set of Christmas tales performed by the Island Storytellers as part of a two parter "Twelve Days of Christmas" themed event, imagining folk going out on a family Boxing Day walk, and passing a weather beaten interpretation board somewhere along the route.
 An interpretation board that might actually tell a story about that place.

 The tale appears to be this, dating from the end of the 19th century.